avolent/speedtestlogger/README.md

-# speedtest logger for a linux device
+# Speedtest logger for a linux device

 ### Auto Speedtest logger based off https://makezine.com/projects/send-ticket-isp-when-your-internet-drops/ for any device